Adel, Leeds: Adel Church

 The Church of St John the Baptist, Adel parish church, is described as "one of the best and most complete Norman churches in Yorkshire".
 It is a Grade I listed building; the sundial, mounting block and several memorials are Grade II listed.

 It was built in Romanesque style around 1150–1170 and has been little altered since, although a bell-cote was added in 1838–39 by R. D. Chantrell.
 The doorway, protected by a modern wooden roof, has an ornately carved arch with animals heads and zig-zag patterns; inside, there are 81 decorative corbels on the north and south walls with animals and representations of Christ's baptism and crucifixion, and the chancel arch has 37 grotesque beakheads and zig-zag decoration.
 Above the south doorway, the gable was filled with panels with the Evangelists and Christ in Majesty.

 The medieval font has an oak canopy by Eric Gill, and possibly a leper's window survives in the chancel though the evidence for this is poor given the nearest Leper Colony was some distance away and other churches were much closer.

 The Romanesque bronze doorknocker, often referred to as a Sanctuary Ring, is a replica, as the original was stolen in 2002.
 It was 'probably made in York c.
 1200 (cf. All Saints' Pavement, York)' and 'was of excellent quality ... with a monster's head, probably a lion, clasping the ring and a man's head protruding from its mouth'.
 The sculpture has been understood to represent the animal swallowing a person, a warning of mankind's fate at the Day of Judgment, but it has also been suggested that 'there is nothing exaggeratedly fearsome about this lion that we should assume the man is being eaten ... he could be waking up, taking a breath, coming out of the mouth rather than being chewed or swallowed'.

 Because of thefts of stones from the graveyard, all the church's paving stones are engraved with crosses.

-The paternal grandparents of the Duchess of Cambridge married at Adel Church in December 1946.
+The paternal grandparents of the Princess of Wales married at Adel Church in December 1946.